AICC/CMI-5_Spec_Current/cmi5_runtime.md

 LMS systems shall meet the following requirements to conform to this specification:

 1. The LMS shall implement a LRS as defined in the XAPI Specification.
-2. The LMS shall implement a means to create and edit course structures as defined in section 6.1 Course structures.
+2. The LMS shall implement a means to create and edit course structures as defined in section 6.1 Course structure.
-3. The LMS shall implement additional “State API” requirements to initialize AU state as defined in section 6.2 LMS State API Requirements.
+3. The LMS shall implement additional “State API” requirements to initialize AU state as defined in section 10.
 4. The LMS shall implement the runtime launch interface as defined in section 8.0 Content Launch Mechanisms.
-5. The LMS may implement collateral credit features (to preemptively set status) per section ______.
-6. The LMS shall implement the XAPI “Verb” vocabulary as defined in section 9.1 Verbs.
-7. The LMS shall implement the XAPI “Activity Type” vocabulary as defined in section 9.2 Activity Types.
-8. The LMS shall implement additional XAPI “Statement API” requirements as defined in section __________ .
+5. The LMS shall implement additional XAPI “Statement API” requirements as defined in section 9.
-9. The LMS shall implement additional XAPI “Agent Profile API” requirements as defined in section __________ .
+6. The LMS shall implement additional XAPI “Agent Profile API” requirements as defined in section 11
-10. The LMS shall implement additional XAPI “Activity Profile API” requirements as defined in section __________ .

 <a name="course_structures"></a>
 ##6.1 Course structures
 The LMS shall implement a means to create and maintain course structures.

-The LMS shall implement the creation and editing of course structures by one of the following methods:
+1. The LMS shall implement the import of Course Structures per [CMI5-002] CMI-5 Course Structure

-1. Implementing the import of CMI-5 course structure data defined in CMI5-xxx
+2. The LMS should implement the export of Course Structures per [CMI5-002] CMI-5 Course Structure
-2. Provide a user interface to LMS administrative users to create and edit course structures.
+3. The LMS should implement a user interface to allow LMS administrative users to create and edit course structures.

-The LMS should implement both of the above methods.
+4. The LMS shall be able support course structures with one or more AU’s

 Course structures shall contain the following data for each AU in a course: